 Have you gotten value from The Indy Author?
 Please consider supporting my work by becoming a patron via Patreon or Buy Me a Coffee.

 Are you a writer, author, or publisher with an indy mindset?
-Sign up for email updates that explore the writing craft and the publishing voyage from Matty Dalrymple, The Indy Author.
+Sign up for my email newsletter for insights into the writing craft and the publishing voyage.